 - On average, your visitors will view several subpages of yours, which increases the time they spend on your website.
 And this is also a ranking factor that will have a positive effect.

 Images take up the largest percentage of the loading time.
-Accordingly, you have the greatest leverage here.
+Accordingly, you also have the greatest leverage here.
 The most important thing is that you upload the images to WordPress in the exact size in which you will also embed the graphic.
 This already saves file size and reduces your loading time.

 The second important point concerns caching.
 I don't want to go into too much detail because you don't need the background knowledge.